-Students at the Academy will receive additional instructional minutes throughout the school year to ensure that they are prepared to meet the demands of the 21st century workplace.
+Students at the School will receive additional instructional minutes throughout the school year to ensure that they are equipped with the academic skills and self-discipline necessary to compete on a global level, which coincides with the tenets of the school's mission.
 The calendar also allows time for increased professional development opportunities.
-Teacher work days will include data summits which coincide with the tenets of the Academy's mission to close the achievement gap.
+Teacher work days will also include data summits.